This page was last updated on 16 December, 2021.

 Be aware that entry into Uzbekistan depends on the ‘colour’ classification of your country.
 These classifications are likely to change with little warning.
 Check with your travel operator before your journey.

 Persons aged over 65 are recommended to remain in self-isolation and not to visit public spaces.
-Large group gatherings in any public place are prohibited.
+Large group gatherings in any public place are limited.

-From 15 August, all shopping malls, clothing markets, restaurants, cafes, beauty salons and larger shops, as well as gyms, swimming pools, private kindergartens and education centres have reopened.
+Shopping malls, clothing markets, restaurants, cafes, beauty salons and larger shops, as well as gyms, swimming pools, private kindergartens and education centres are open.

 You must wear a face mask while outside – you may be fined (up to approximately £100) if you do not comply with this regulation.